 Looking for something slightly ethereal?
 Consider using “bio-glass”, also known as post-consumer recycled glass, a newly engineered recycled material made from discarded glass items (plates, bottles, old glassware, etc.).
 The scrap glass is reprocessed under extreme pressure and cut into a variety of shapes and applications.
 Not only does it look great, but it also has slightly luminescent properties, adding a warm glow to your room.

 Tear Down the Wall

-Drywall is ubiquitous, but there new alternatives for messy old sheet rock.
-Drywall products like Ecorock are made mostly from recycled industrial waste from steel and cement manufacturers.
-These products cost less energy to produce, create less dust during installation, and impede the growth of molds.
+Drywall is ubiquitous, but there are new alternatives for messy old sheet rock.
+Drywall products like EcoRock are made mostly from recycled industrial waste from steel and cement manufacturers.
+These products cost less energy to produce, create less dust during installation, and impede the growth of moulds.
 Adding in a nice bit of circularity, the product can itself be completely recycled.

 Work with a Trusted Contractor Today